joseandro/joseandro.github.io/content/posts/snarks_intro/index.md

 draft: false
 hidemeta: false
 comments: false
-description: "A brief introduction to zkSNARKs and their application to blockchains and non-blockchain use cases."
+description: "An introduction to zkSNARKs with different examples showcasing new interesting use cases and applications."
 disableHLJS: true # to disable highlightjs
 disableShare: false
 hideSummary: false